A better home will lead to a better future.

 According to Tamati Kruger, “This building is a symbol of that saying, 'If Tūhoe is united, it can achieve anything."

-Within it's confines are art spaces, a cafeteria, and even its own archive and the cultural hub is the first of its kind for Tūhoe.
+Within it's confines are art spaces, a teria, and even its own archive and the cultural hub is the first of its kind for Tūhoe.

 Unemployment and poverty is seen throughout the tribal region of Tūhoe in places such as Taneatua, but services provided by the Wharehou could see real benefits pumped into the community.
 It was also built with the environment in mind.